shamshirz/elm-pages-starter-beta/content/blog/no_content.md

 ---
 type: all-elm
 author: "Aaron Votre"
-title: An all elm page
+title: A page with no markdown
 description: This page doesn't expect any markdown
 image: v1609635308/simple-ag.png
 published: "2020-12-30"